isabella232/gimp-book-painting/parametric-brushes.md

 This set contains the .vbr basic brushes, round and block (hard and soft versions).
 The 'BO' folder contains the .vbr basic brushes, round and block (hard and soft versions).

 ## Tool Options settings
+To emulate better the dry media is necessary also some Tool Options setting conditions enabled.
+* Enable the Dynamic Options > Fade > Use 100 and '%' unit.
+* Enable the Jitter and use values between .5~1.0 circa.
+* Incremental Option On.
+* Force(1) at 100% (normally is 50% by default).
+*(1)Only to GIMP 2.10 and 2.99 Devel.*

+We have tested on GIMP 2.10, 2.99 and 2.8 with good results.

 ### Author, License and Download
-The Brush Set + Paint Dynamics [[download](parametric-brushes.assets/parametric-brushes-Brushset-and-paint-dynamics.zip "Brushset + Dry Media Paint Dynamics")] was created by Americo Gobbo and licensed as Public Domain.
+The [Brush Set + Paint Dynamics](parametric-brushes.assets/parametric-brushes-Brushset-and-paint-dynamics.zip "Parametric Brush Set + Dry Media Paint Dynamics") was created by Americo Gobbo and licensed as Public Domain.